rajgoel/course-scientific-programming/05-lecture/slides.md

 </div>

 > [!TIP]
 > The CSV format is the easiest way to work with data from spreadsheet software.
-Whether strings are quoted and the delimiters to be used may need to be adjusted.
+Different conventions on whether strings are quoted and the delimiters used may require special care.

 ---